1.877.888.1766

 You will also need to provide a list and description of all your property and assets, including boats, automobiles, furniture, jewelry, checking and savings accounts; a legal description of all real estate; and a list of your monthly expenses including mortgage or rent, food, transportation, utilities, child support, income tax returns, real estate tax, and other regular expenses.

 Complete information is essential, so don’t hold back information because you think it may not be important.
 Let your attorney decide if the information is important.
 Only by reviewing all the information you provide will your attorney be able to fully understand your particular situation and your determination or ability to repay debts.
-Only then can they advise whether you should declare bankruptcy, and if so, which chapter to file.
+Only then can they advise whether you should declare bankruptcy, and if so, which kind to file.

 ADDITIONAL INFORMATION